-The walk then descends from the North Downs ridge, heading south across the motorway into Godstone.
-This is an attractive village with a large green and a good choice of places for lunch.
+The walk then descends from the North Downs ridge into the attractive village of Godstone, which features a large green and a good choice of places for lunch.
 The afternoon route mostly follows the Greensand Way, heading east from Godstone to Oxted.
-This section is quite different in character: a more open landscape dotted with small settlements, including one with a magnificent ancient yew tree in its churchyard.
+This section is quite different in character: a more open landscape dotted with small settlements, including one with a magnificent ancient tree in its churchyard, the Tandridge Yew.

 In wet weather the chalk paths in the first half of the walk can be slippery.
 There are also some potentially muddy stretches throughout the walk, especially on the alternative afternoon route via Broadham Green.

 There are alternative routes for both the start and finish of the Main Walk, allowing you to do a slightly longer or shorter walk respectively.
 In addition, the directions include two short cuts which reduce it by up to 2½ km.

 Directions are also given for a Short Walk.
 This takes the alternative morning route to South Hawke and then descends immediately from the ridge into Old Oxted, omitting Godstone.
 The Main Walk's two afternoon routes then make up an (optional) afternoon loop out to Tandridge.